 Sometimes my husband assists me on shoots and he’s quite good for a scientist, if you don’t mind a differential equation or two.
 Do you remember the television show Dharma and Greg?
 Well, that’s pretty much us.

-Fast forward to 2004 and I’ve just been married.
-I'm living in the mountains just beyond Park City and working as an injury massage therapist.
+Fast forward to 2004 and I’m married and living in the mountains of Utah just beyond Park City and working as an injury massage therapist.
 I travel a lot; I spend as much time as humanly possible wondering the globe with my husband- mostly to destinations good for flying paragliders.

-By this point I've come around to the idea that digital is not the devil and I've even purchased a digital camera of my own to photograph my travels, the culture around me and my experiences, and a lot of landscapes from the sky.
-I start publishing in magazines and slowly make the decision to give up my practice as a therapist and make my living as a photographer.
+By this point I've come around to the idea that digital is not the devil and I even own a digital camera of my own.
+I photograph my travels, the culture around me and a lot of landscapes from the sky.
+I start publishing in magazines and slowly make the decision to give up my practice as a therapist and make my living as a full time photographer.

 My approach to photography is quite relaxed and a bit intuitive.
 Keeping with that method, each wedding that I photograph is tailored to fit the personality of the couple to be wedded.
 If you have ideas for options that I’ve left out, just ask- and most likely you shall receive.

 My package includes a full wedding day of coverage, beginning from the time that you start preparing for your ceremony to the point that people are too entranced in celebration to have their picture taken.
 I usually put my camera down a couple hours into the dance.
 I also offer an hourly option for shorter weddings and elopements.